 SPLENDO will process Customer Personal Data for the purposes of providing the Services to Customer in accordance with these Terms.

-When you create a SPLENDO account, we ask you to provide your email address and name.
+Personal data that is processed when you create a SPLENDO account: When you create a SPLENDO account, we ask you to provide your email address and name.
 You can choose to provide only your first name or a nickname instead of your full name if you wish.